Peckment History, Family Crest & Coats of Arms

-England in the wave of migration following the Norman Conquest of 1066.
+Peckment is one of the names that was brought to England in the wave of migration following the Norman Conquest of 1066.
 The Peckment family lived in Kent, at Peckham.
 The surname of derives from the Old English words pekke, indicating the top of a mountain or hill, and ham, meaning homestead or settlement, and distinguished the settlement by its proximity to a prominent peak.
-The name of te settlement then became attached to those who lived there.

 Early Origins of the Peckment family